Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Introduction

 This paper is organized as follows.
 In Section \ref{sec: relax}, we define the relaxed control problem and its associated HJB equation.
-In Section \ref{sec: relax PGA}, we propose iteration-continuous dynamics for both the value function and the optimal control which informs the distribution strategy and show the policy improvement result.
+In Section \ref{sec: relax PGA}, we propose continuous iteration dynamics for both the value function and the optimal control which informs the distribution strategy and show the policy improvement result.
 In Section \ref{sec: classic}, we propose the continuous iteration for the classical control problem and show the policy improvement under these dynamics.
-In Section \ref{sec: convergence}, we prove the exponential convergence rate of the policy-continuous dynamics for both relax and classic control problems.
-Some examples are provided in Section \ref{sec: example}.
+In Section \ref{sec: convergence}, we prove the exponential convergence rate of the proposed continuous dynamics for both relaxed and classical control problems.
+An example is provided in Section \ref{sec: example}.